thephpleague/csv/docs/9.0/reader/index.md

 The returned records are normalized using the following rules:

-- [Stream filters](/9.0/connections/filters/) are applied if present
+- [Stream filters](/9.0/connections/filters/) are applied if present.
-- Empty records are skipped if present;
+- Empty records are skipped if present.
-- The document BOM sequence is skipped if present;
+- The document BOM sequence is skipped if present.
 - If a header record was provided, the number of fields is normalized to the number of fields contained in that record:
   - Extra fields are truncated.
   - Missing fields are added with a `null` value.